Downhill Forest is a small mixed woodland of 83 hectares inland from the north coast, near Castlerock.

 There are two waymarked paths in the forest; one is just over half a mile long while the other is one mile long.

 The Ulster Way also runs through part of the forest.
-Part of Downhill Forest is linked to a province-wide cycling network called Sustrans (Route 93), running from the Mussenden Road down through mixed woodlands to Burrenmore Road.
+Part of Downhill Forest is linked to the Sustans cycling network (Route 93), running from the Mussenden Road through mixed woodlands to Burrenmore Road.

-The North West Orienteering Club have also created a orienteering course in the forest.
+The North West Orienteering Club have created a orienteering course in the forest.

 To arrange a special event or activity in this forest, you should contact the recreation manager, Forest Service NI at Inishkeen House.